oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

 #### Oracle Active Grid Link Data Source (AGL)

-For setting data source to access Oracle Active Grid Link database, besides updating the `URL`, `PasswordEncrypted`, and the `user` property value; you can specify additional `JDBCOracleParams` under `JdbcResource` of each data source.
+For setting the data source to access Oracle Active Grid Link database, besides updating the `URL`, `PasswordEncrypted`, and the `user` property value; you can specify additional `JDBCOracleParams` under `JdbcResource` of each data source.
 For example,

 ```yaml